 Office of Australian Information Commissioner GPO Box 5218 Sydney NSW 2001 Phone: 1300 363 992

 It has been estimated that fraud costs the private health insurance industry millions of dollars annually.
 This amount would otherwise be available as benefits to cover the legitimate costs of members.

 Simply put, fraud is gaining advantage by deception.
 It is a crime and any persons found to be involved in such activity may be prosecuted.

-Union Health is committed to discouraging fraudulent behaviour.
+TUH is committed to discouraging fraudulent behaviour.
 We actively monitor claims, regularly conduct member and provider audits to verify that services charged have been received and investigate concerns regarding member or provider behaviour brought to our attention.

 You can help us protect the interests of all our members:

 Verify benefit statements that you receive from us.
 Check that all services were received on the dates provided.